common-fate/docs-archive/docs/approvals/configuration/logs.md

 }
 ```

-The `userId` field corresponds to an authenticated user in Granted Approvals.
+The `userId` field corresponds to an authenticated user in
+ate.
 The `reqId` field is populated from the AWS Lambda request ID.

 You can use `gdeploy` to query for logs.
 Under the hood, `gdeploy` calls CloudWatch APIs and prints the messages to your terminal.